News and Features

 Allison Westervelt Allison Westervelt

-Article in Global Health: Science and Practice synthesizes key findings from National NCDI Poverty Commissions
+Journal article synthesizes key findings from national NCDI Poverty Commissions

 An original article published in Global Health: Science and Practice synthesizes key findings of national NCDI Poverty Commissions established in 16 low- and lower-middle-income countries to determine an expanded set of priority NCDI conditions and recommend cost-effective, equitable health sector interventions to address them.